menu

 East Texas Regional Airport is a remote neighborhood (based on population density) located in Longview, Texas.

 East Texas Regional Airport real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
-Many of the residences in the East Texas Regional Airport neighborhood are older, well-established, built between 1940 and 1969.
+Many of the residences in the East Texas Regional Airport neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics